B-AROL-O/ARNEIS/mocs/project/README.md

     wait(10)
 ```

-Rotate the dial clockwise or couterclockwise to regulate the speed and direction of the conveyor.
+You may adjust the speed and direction of the conveyor by rotating the dial (clockwise or counterclockwise).

 ### Project resources